halukerenozlu/JSON-Notebook/README.md

 ## JSON Bazlı Not Defteri Uygulaması

-Konsept: Kullanıcı not ekleyebilir, silebilir, güncelleyebilir ve listeleyebilir.
+Concept: User can add, delete, update and list notes.

-Kullanılanlar: json, dict, with open(), lambda, list comprehension, try-except
+Used in json, with open(), try-except

-Özellikler:
+Properties:

-- Notlar JSON dosyasında saklanır.
+- Notes are stored in JSON file.

-- Kullanıcı not ekleyebilir, güncelleyebilir, silebilir ve arayabilir.

-- Lambda fonksiyonları ve comprehension kullanılarak filtreleme yapılır.

-- Hata yönetimi eklenir (örn. dosya bulunamazsa veya bozulursa).
+- User can add, update, delete and search notes.

+- Error handling is added (e.g. if the file cannot be found or is corrupted).

-- Standart modüller (json, os, datetime) kullanılır.
+- Standard modules (json, os, datetime) are used.